 1. Bankruptcy laws change for student loans.
 If students can discharge their loans through bankruptcy, lenders will be reluctant to lend money to students for school.
 At this present time, students have no bankruptcy options for their loans (except in heteroclite circumstances), so lenders see little incentive to stop lending.
+This does not apply to forgiveness programs, as student loans being forgiven will still encourage lenders to lend since they're getting free money from whoever is forgiving the loans (private or public entities).

 2. The perception of education changes.
 Echo Boomers were inculcated with "get a degree" messages from everywhere.
 As Echo Boomers mature and make less money than they expected, they will communicate their disappointment with education to the next generation.
 Unless Echo Boomers look back on education with rose color glasses, the next generation will hold a different outlook on education than their parents.